 Ready for the big city

-“One day my cousin, Rooie Cor, came over to listen to me playing.
-Consequently, he offered me the opportunity to play at the Leidseplein in Amsterdam.
-After that I went to Baroque, at the Lijnbaansgracht in Amsterdam, across the street from The Melkweg.”
+“One day my cousin, Rooie Cor, came over to hear me play.
+Consequently he offered me the chance to play at the Leidseplein in Amsterdam.
+After that I went to Baroque, at the Lijnbaansgracht in Amsterdam, across the street from The Melkweg.

-“At a certain point, I had to chose in between my construction work or full-on DJing.
+“At a certain point I had to chose in between my construction work or full-on DJing.
 It was a simple choice.
-In no time, I got acquainted with house and mellow.
-Every Sundaynight you could find me in the legendary club iT (nowadays Club AIR, red.).
-Here I enjoyed the sounds of labels like Outland Records and Fresh Fruit Records.”
+Very fast I got acquainted with house and mellow.
+Every Sundaynight you could find me in club iT, where I was enjoying the sound of labels like Outland Records and Fresh Fruit Records.”

-“A good friend, Hans of discotheque Cash, knew everyone who mattered in the house scene.
-He asked me if I wanted to get started as the resident DJ at club iT.
-Not the club itself by the way, but its little sister, Club Ja, around the corner, in de Paardenstraat, close to the Rembrandtplein. the owner of Club iT, Manfred Langer, once had started with his parties at Club Ja.
-When these events got more and more popular, they moved to the other building at the Amstel river.”
+“A good friend, Hans of discotheque Cash, knew really everyone who mattered in the house scene.
+He asked me if I wanted to get started as the house-DJ at club iT.
+Not the club itself by the way, but its little sister, Club Ja, around the corner, in de Paardenstraat, close to the Rembrandtplein.
+Manfred Langer, the iT-owner, once started at Club Ja with his parties.
+When they got more and more popular, they moved to the other building at the Amstel river.”

 “Club Ja had been closed for a while.
-The landlord, Kees, who also owned the iT-building, wanted to reopen the place for afterparties.
+The landlord, Kees, who also owned the iT-building, wanted to reopen the place for after parties.
 It was a large club with two floors.
-It was everything a DJ dreamt of.
-And so I was thrown off the deep end.
+Really everything a DJ dreamt of.
+And so I was thrown of the deep end.
 With shaky legs and a small mistake here and there, I made my debut.
 I was as happy as a kid in candy store.”

 This article is originally published on September 4th 2014 on DJMag.nl.